emqx/emqx-docs/en_US/admin/cfg.md

   * mapping:
   `vm_args.-env ERL_CRASH_DUMP_BYTES`

-  The maximum size of a crash dump file in bytes.
+  This variable sets the maximum size of a crash dump file in bytes.
+  The crash dump will be truncated if this limit is exceeded.
+  If setting it to 0, the runtime system does not even attempt to write a crash dump file.

 - dist_net_ticktime: <code>emqx_schema:duration_s()</code>
   * default: